 You can learn more about my writing adventures.

 I don't really think much of my abilities in this way, but my technical adventures have given me my only decent hobby and provided for my family for the bulk of my life so far.

 My graduate degree is in information technology management, which keeps my fiscal and location options open, while adding surprisingly little to my "tech-cred".
 As I have an advanced degree, I can be sighted "teaching" on the college level lately.

-I am a degreed Home Economist, though I actually make a living as a technologist.
-Many people ask me why I spent four years and some thousands of taxpayer's money doing this and I will happily explain that the principles of Home Economics most closely mirror my own personal principles.
+I am a degreed Home Economist, though I actually make a living as a techno-gunslinger.
+Many people ask me why I spent four years and some thousands of taxpayer's money doing this and I will happily explain that the principles of Home Economics closely mirror my own personal principles.
 Besides, young college students on the government dole are in a perfect position to pursue personal principles rather than practical income generation!

 I wouldn't include this, but I am a certified vo-tech teacher.
 I got my certificate while working at a prison so I could teach there, but I was only there long enough to get the provisional cert.
 I was tired of driving 200 miles a day to a job I had in a distant city, so I got a job as a school teacher, which lasted one year and proved a total fiasco, except for the fact that I now have a professional license.
 It would probably take a lot of torture to get me to teach at a public school again.